dmowcomber/dcc-go/README.md

 # WARNING

 dcc-go is alpha quality software at this time.
 Although it works, it has not been tested with any commercial DCC system.
-It has only been tested with DCC++ on an Arduino Uno.
+It has only been tested with DCC++ on an Arduino Uno using an ESU Loksound decoder.
 The author of dcc-go claims no responsibility or liability for any damage to your system, equipment or trains.